 The best way to determine how many lights you need is to create a lighting plan .
 A lighting plan calculate lighting for an area is to create a lighting plan using special lighting software.
 MyLEDLightingGuide specializes in creating these lighting plans.
 To start, you can purchase a light meter or install a light meter application on your smart phone.

 Walk to different locations in your area and take readings in foot candles or lux.
 Tell us what those readings are, and whether you think the light is good, too bright or not bright enough.
 Tell us if the light is even across the area.

 From this information, we can model your area in our software and give you options before you purchase and decide.
 We provide this service for FREE.
 It takes the risk out of buying LED.

 4 ft LED shop-lights used as shop lights for commercial retail stores, warehouses and storage rooms.
 They suspend mounted with a hook and chain for lower mounting.
 They are the perfect replacement for fluorescent fixtures.
 100-277V options available as well as linkable led shop lights.

 8 ft LED strip lights applications include times when there is a need for longer fixtures.
 8 ft LED shop strip lights produce high lumen output and are the perfect replacement for 8' fluorescent fixtures.
 They have high efficacy and offer more energy savings over traditional style fluorescent lights.

-Use LED low bays and lower power LED integrated fixture high bays for warehouse and lower ceiling applications.
+Use LED Workshop Lights and lower power LED integrated fixture high bays for warehouse and lower ceiling applications.
 LED bay fixtures can be the round ufo style or linear panel shaped.
 They suspend mount using a pendant mount or with a hook and chain.
 Using low bays and high bays produces a quality lighting for your area.

 Hardwired Shop Lights and Plug-in Options